 Search by measuring the neutrino mass

 But how can KATRIN find sterile neutrinos?
 Using the same method, the experiment also determines the mass of the active neutrino.
 The mass of the neutrino can be measured via radioactive decay.
 KATRIN uses tritium (heavy water) for this purpose.
-When a proton is converted into a neutron, one neutrino and one electron are produced.
+When a neutron is converted into a proton, one neutrino and one electron are produced.
 The decay energy of 18.6 kiloelectronvolts is divided between them.

 “We know that the neutrino is extremely light and receives only a tiny fraction of the decay energy,” says Mertens.
 “The maximum energy of the electron is reduced by the mass of the neutrino.”
 The mass of the neutrino therefore results from the difference between the decay energy and the maximum energy of the electron.